 If you live in a period property it’s likely that you will have a number of fireplaces around your home.
 With modern heating, it’s unlikely that you’d want to bring them all back to life, but it can be a fantastic focal point in a living area and provides some extra cosiness on a cold winter’s night.
+First you need to choose the right fireplace for your home decor.
 Whether your heart desires an open fireplace or a wood burning stove, This short guide will talk you through the basics of how to reinstate a fireplace.

 To reinstate a fireplace, your chimney will need to be: